2023 Best Value Construction Management Schools in the Middle Atlantic Region

 Read full report on Construction Management at Stevens Institute of Technology

 With a ranking of #10, New York City College of Technology did quite well on this year’s best value schools for construction management students.
-Located in the large city of Brooklyn, City Tech is a public school with a large student population.
+Located in the city of Brooklyn, City Tech is a public college with a fairly large student population.

 City Tech undergraduate students pay an average of $15,270 in tuition and fees each year.